First Korean New Year Photo Session & Fun Facts

 Did you know that today is the Korean New Year?
 Don’t worry, I didn’t either.
 It was only recently that this holiday was brought to my attention, by a sweet Korean mom at church.
 Only knowing her in passing, she approached me with the opportunity to dress up my daughter in traditional Korean “hanbok” formal wear.
 I mean how amazing for someone that barely knows me to reach out with such an amazing opportunity?

-I was also reminded that today is the Korean New Year, which would be perfect for me to blog about (she gives blog ideas too!).
+I was also reminded that today is the start of Lunar New Year, which would be perfect for me to blog about (she gives blog ideas too!).
 Seriously so excited to learn more about celebrating my first Korean New Year, I immediately plunged into a bunch of research and well, an adorable first Korean New Year photo session.

 Korean New Year Fun Facts